Artwork by KOB ONE

 She lowers her voice a little, imitating an irritated barkeep. —Last call!
 Laughing, she kneels and takes his head in both her fine hands to kiss him.
-With fingers in his hair and a tongue that leaves a slow burn in his mouth like curry.
+With fingers in his hair and a tongue leaving a slow burn in his mouth like curry.
 Roy puts both hands together as he kisses back.
-To pray that he will be forgiven.
+To pray he will be forgiven.

 Miranda turns her head and takes off her silver hoops, laying them on the float.
 Then she crosses her arms at her waist and begins to pull her t-shirt up over her head.
 Already he knows she is a handful, mercurial, but he's not prepared to have her strip down to nothing, not prepared to make love here on the swaying float.
 Though he aches to see her breasts, her ribs, her belly É But then he feels foolish, because under her t-shirt is a striped one-piece swim suit.